diegoescala/diegoescala/README.md

 ## Open to

 Collaboration, interesting problems, and good conversations.
-Feel free to open an issue or reach out — I don't bite.
+Feel free to open an issue or reach out.
+I don't bite.